-- If you are claiming a second or third year refund installment for an alternative fuel vehicle credit from Form 313, enter the amount from Form 313, Part I, line 1, and/or Part II, line 3. - If you are claiming a second or third year refund installment for an alternative fuel delivery system credit from Form 326, enter the amount from Form 326, Part I, line 1 and/or Part II, line 3. - If you are claiming a second or third year refund installment for a vehicle refueling apparatus credit from Form 327, enter the amount from Form 327, Part I, line 1, and/or Part II, line 3. - If you are claiming the employer credit for technology training, enter the amount from Form 329, Part IV, line 9. - If you are claiming the credit for taxpayers participating in agricultural preservation district from Form 330, enter the amount from Form 330, Part IV, line 9.
+∉ If you are claiming a third year refund installment for an alternative fuel vehicle credit from Form 313, enter the amount from Form 313, Part I, line 1.

+- ∉ If you are claiming a third year refund installment for an alternative fuel delivery system credit from Form 326, enter the amount from Form 326, Part I, line 1. - ∉ If you are claiming a third year refund installment for a vehicle refueling apparatus credit from Form 327, enter the amount from Form 327, Part I, line 1. - ∉ If you are claiming the employer credit for technology training, enter the amount from Form 329, Part IV, line 9. - ∉ If you are claiming the credit for taxpayers participating in agricultural preservation district from Form 330, enter the amount from Form 330, Part IV, line 9.